jwmickey/five-letter-salad/README.md

 ### [0.0.1] - 8 Oct 2022

-Added local storage to save current game progress
+Added local storage to save current game progress.
+For you, Grandma!

 ### [0.0.0] - 20 Sep 2022